NeoAdonis/fwmc-transcript/morning/summaries/20231030_FUWAMOCO_MIDNIGHT.md

 ## 🚶 Walk of the Night ([28:19](https://youtu.be/f6Xtez79CNs?t=28m19s))

-[bardiche](https://twitter.com/katxts/status/1718664352444698747) visited the famous Castle Bran, a.k.a.
+[A Ruffian](https://twitter.com/katxts/status/1718664352444698747) visited the famous Castle Bran, a.k.a.
 Dracula's Castle.
 This Ruffian shared some photos of the event that was hosted there last weekend.

 ## ❓ Question of the Night ([29:38](https://youtu.be/f6Xtez79CNs?t=29m38s))

-[Blazecake](https://twitter.com/Blazecake20/status/1706887023783563752) asks if there are types of "BAU BAU" other than "BAU BAU⤴︎⤴︎" and "bau bau⤵︎⤵︎".
+[A Ruffian](https://twitter.com/Blazecake20/status/1706887023783563752) asks if there are types of "BAU BAU" other than "BAU BAU⤴︎⤴︎" and "bau bau⤵︎⤵︎".
 It seems that there are more sets of "BAU BAU" that can be used to convey other feelings!
 However, these might be also harder to understand for humans.

 ## 📅 Next Stream & Schedule ([31:57](https://youtu.be/f6Xtez79CNs?t=31m57s))